AIeasy/CP386-A4/README.md

-Transfer the folder to your Virtual Machine if needed Run on Linux by changing the directory to the folder cd FOLDER_NAME replace FOLDER_NAME with the name of the folder 4.
+Transfer the folder to your Virtual Machine if needed Run on Linux by changing the directory to the folder cd FOLDER_NAME replace FOLDER_NAME with the name of the folder.
 To run, use makefile To compile your program:

-make
-make warnings_OK
-To run your program:

-./Assignment_4 10 5 7 8
-replace '10 5 7 8' with 4 ints to represent the number of resources available
+download the make file and put it in the same path run commond: make runq1

 # Screenshots

 ![Screenshot](https://i.ibb.co/C0GGTkJ/screenshot.png)

 # Individual contribution (Function-wise)
+**Zijian Peng**:
+safe_check
+request
+alloc
+rollback
+release
+status
+run
+compare_matrix
+**Zhongxin Hu**:
+logStart
+logFinish
+logRelease
+thread_run
+main
+customer
 # Features
 'RQ' - request resources

 'RL' - release resources
-'*' - print out the current state
+'Status' - print out the current state
-'run' - find the safe sequence
+'Run' - find the safe sequence
-'q' - exit
+'Exit' - exit
 # Tests
 See screenshots